debaun-pac/debaunstaff/README.md

 - staff: ?

-### Stevens Dramatic Society performances

-*11/12/13 Nov*

-DeBaun PAC staff is not typically required for these performances.
-If you are inclined to get involved with SDS (which I can certainly recommend), do contact them directly.

 ### instrument shift across campus

-*Thu 18 Nov ~ afternoon crew call*
+*Thu 18 Nov ~ noon crew call*

 This is the day we will be shifting the departmental instruments from the Music Room to DeBaun Auditorium, for the Orchestra, Concert Band, and Jazz Band.
 It's a fair bit of gear, so all available hands are requested.
+Best to gather at the Music Room, to grab our department's percussion, amps and music folders, to roll them (gently) across campus to the theater.
+Gear can be put directly on stage.
+We'll repeat this cycle as necessary.

 - staff: ?
 - staff: ?